SimonT321/reimagined-waddle/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks

+We will keep in touch with each other on Thursdays at our weekly meetings.
+Additionally, we will set soft deadlines, so everyone is content with where we are in the program.
+We will use text and email to keep in touch throughout the week when we do not meet in person.

 ## How will will communicate difficulties with a task assigned to us